CangXiXi/A-Deep-Learning-aided-Differential-Distinguisher-Improvement-Framework/README.md

-# Effective-Network-Parameter-Reduction-Schemes-for-Neural-Distinguisher
+# A Deep Learning aided Differential Distinguisher Improvement Framework with More Lightweight and Universal
-The code is related to 'Effective Network Parameter Reduction Schemes for Neural Distinguisher'.
+The code is related to 'A Deep Learning aided Differential Distinguisher Improvement Framework with More Lightweight and Universal'.